pj1911/my-wiki/docs/Fuzzy Inference Systems.md

 \text{'low'}, \quad \text{'medium'}, \quad \text{'high'}.
 $$

-We will use the fixed input:
+We will use the fixed input

 $$
 T = 24^\circ\mathrm{C}, \qquad H = 55\%.